Currently, every individual who is a resident and citizen of the United States qualifies for an estate tax exemption.

 Portability of Unused Exemption Amount | Yes | Yes | Yes | Yes |

-Do You Need The Help Of A Dallas Tax Planning Attorney?
+Do You Need To Speak With An Experienced Dallas Estate Tax Planning Lawyer?

-If you believe you may need to speak with an experienced tax planning attorney please contact us online or call our Dallas office directly at 214.559.7202 to schedule a consultation.
+If you need to speak to an experienced estate tax planning attorney please contact us online or call our Dallas office directly at 214.559.7202.
+We help clients throughout the Dallas area with all of their tax planning needs and look forward to helping you.